Renovations That Waste the Most Money – Tips from The Realtor-Contractor Playbook

 Smart refrigerators, touch-screen appliances, and highly specialized gadgets may look impressive at first—but they can become outdated quickly.

-Buyers tend to prioritize things that improve comfort and usability, such as better lighting, better layouts, and modern kitchens and bathrooms.
+Buyers tend to prioritize things that improve comfort and usability, such as better lighting, improved layouts, and updated kitchens and bathrooms.
+According to Zillow’s housing research, practical upgrades that improve how a home feels often deliver stronger returns than high-tech features that can quickly become outdated.

 The Renovation Trap